-Extended heroin use can result in many adverse health problems, and heroin users are at a continual risk of an overdose.
-Users who inject face even more problems, such as exposure to hepatitis C and HIV, and abscesses and infections from need use.
+Extended heroin use can result in many adverse health problems, and users are at continual risk of an overdose.
+Users who inject often face even more problems, such as exposure to hepatitis C and HIV, and abscesses and infections from need use.

 By some recent estimates, as many as 1 in 4 heroin users will develop a dependence.
 Addiction occurs when the user no longer has control over the use and becomes preoccupied with obtaining and using the drug.
 Once dependent, users face terrible withdrawal symptoms upon cessation, another reason why so many heroin users relapse when they try to quit or cut back.

 This is because over time, the brain and body become used to the drug, and without it, cannot function normally.
 Chemical changes in the brain have become entrenched, and the longer and more frequent the use, the more and more impossible it seems to quit.

 This is why the best method of recovery from heroin usually involved a professional detox center, where the patient can be monitored around-the-clock and treated for withdrawal symptoms.
 While not typically fatal, these symptoms can be very intense and without supervision, often result in a relapse and return to regular drug use.

 After detox,, the use of a residential treatment center is recommended for a long-term sustainable recovery, support, therapy, counseling, and resources.

 Signs and Symptoms of Heroin Use

 Immediate symptoms from heroin use, aside from the euphoric high, may include itching, dry mouth, nausea, and vomiting.
 Next, symptoms such as a decrease in heart rate and breathing, drowsiness, and a foggy mental state.
 The user often begins nodding off, alternating between sleep and wakefulness.